OpenWaterFoundation/cdss-app-statemod-web/README.md

 ## License ##

-Copyright Colorado Department of Natural Resources.

-The software is licensed under GPL v3+.
+The InfoMapper software is licensed under GPL v3+.
 See the [LICENSE.md](LICENSE.md) file.

 Workflows and documentation are licensed under [Creative Commons Attribution International 4.0 (CC BY 4.0) license](https://creativecommons.org/licenses/by/4.0/).